phawthorne/ki-tutorials/index.md

 #### Steps:

 * Download the appropriate version of Python 3.8 from [here](https://docs.conda.io/en/latest/miniconda.html)
+    - This is the "miniconda" version, which provides a minimal set of packages to build on rather than some hundreds of things you might not need.
 * Follow the appropriate instructions for your operating system [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda) to open a command line window.
     - Windows: open "Anaconda Prompt" from the start menu
     - Mac: open the "Termial" app